core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The new parameter Pairwise Key Agreement Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
 If this parameter is not set, the pairwise mode is not used in the group.

-If the HKDF Algorithm specified in the Common Context is "HKDF SHA-256" (identified as "HMAC 256/256", COSE algorithm encoding: 5), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-256" (COSE algorithm encoding: -27).
+If the HKDF Algorithm specified in the Common Context is "HKDF SHA-256" (identified as "HMAC 256/256"), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-256" (COSE algorithm encoding: -27).

-If the HKDF Algorithm specified in the Common Context is "HKDF SHA-512" (identified as "HMAC 512/512", COSE algorithm encoding: 7), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-512" (COSE algorithm encoding: -28).
+If the HKDF Algorithm specified in the Common Context is "HKDF SHA-512" (identified as "HMAC 512/512"), then the Pairwise Key Agreement Algorithm is "ECDH-SS + HKDF-512" (COSE algorithm encoding: -28).

 Note that the HKDF Algorithm in the Common Context is denoted by the corresponding COSE HMAC Algorithm.
-For example, the HKDF Algorithm "HKDF SHA-256" is specified as the HMAC Algorithm "HMAC 256/256" (COSE algorithm encoding: 5).
+For example, the HKDF Algorithm "HKDF SHA-256" is specified as the HMAC Algorithm "HMAC 256/256".

 More generally, if Pairwise Key Agreement Algorithm is set, it MUST identify a COSE algorithm such that: i) it performs a direct ECDH Static-Static key agreement; and ii) it indicates the use of the same HKDF Algorithm used in the group as specified in the Common Context.